ibm-cloud-docs/databases-for-postgresql/learn-security-compliance.md

 - All {{site.data.keyword.databases-for-postgresql}} storage is provided on storage encrypted with LUKS using AES-256.
 The default keys are managed by [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about).
 Bring-your-own-key (BYOK) for encryption is also available through [Key Protect Integration](/docs/databases-for-postgresql?topic=cloud-databases-key-protect).
 - IP allowlisting - All deployments support [allowlisting IP addresses](/docs/databases-for-postgresql?topic=cloud-databases-allowlisting) to restrict access to the service.
 - Public and Private Networking - {{site.data.keyword.databases-for-postgresql}} is integrated with [Service Endpoints](/docs/databases-for-postgresql?topic=cloud-databases-service-endpoints).
 You can select whether to use connections over the public network, the {{site.data.keyword.cloud_notm}} internal network, or both.
-- Dedicated Cores - Allocating dedicated cores to your deployment introduces hypervisor-level isolation to your database instance, using isolated virtual machines to ensure your data processing remains separated from other customers.
-It also provides a guaranteed minimum amount of CPUs to your deployment.
-Deployments with dedicated cores in the same Resource Group and {{site.data.keyword.cloud_notm}} Region may share a virtual machine.
+- Dedicated Cores - Allocating dedicated cores to your deployment introduces hypervisor-level isolation to your database instance, using isolated virtual machines to ensure that your data processing remains separated from other customers.
+It also provides a minimum number of CPUs to your deployment.
+Deployments with dedicated cores in the same Resource Group and {{site.data.keyword.cloud_notm}} Region can share a virtual machine.

 ## Data Resilience
 {: #data-resilience}

 - [Backups](/docs/databases-for-postgresql?topic=cloud-databases-dashboard-backups) are included in the service. {{site.data.keyword.databases-for-postgresql}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage&cloud-object-storage-about-cloud-object-storage) and are also [encrypted](/docs/cloud-object-storage?topic=cloud-object-storage-security).
 - {{site.data.keyword.databases-for-postgresql}} deployments are configured with replication.
 Deployments contain a cluster with two data members.
-Both members contain a copy of your data using asynchronous replication, with a distributed consensus mechanism to maintain cluster state and handle failovers.
+Both members contain a copy of your data by using asynchronous replication, with a distributed consensus mechanism to maintain cluster state and handle failovers.
-- If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database member resides on a different host in the datacenter.
+- If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database member resides on a different host in the data center.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Multi-Zone Region (MZR), the members are spread over the region's availability zone locations.

 ## SOC 2 Type 2 Certification